okfn/beagle/README.md

     > source venv/bin/activate

-Then to run beagleboy you initially have to put in your email server settings in beagleboy/beagleboy/settings.py after that it's always the same:
+Then to run beagleboy you initially have to put in your email server settings in beagleboy/settings.py after that it's always the same:

-    > cd beagleboy
     > scrapy crawl webresources

 #### Database structure